-You can also host an Apple Day event for friends, family, and neighbors, encouraging people to try new recipes and types of apples.
+You can also host an National Apple Day event for friends, family, and neighbors, encouraging people to try new recipes and types of apples.
 Be sure to treat your guests with special ciders brewed at the nearby orchards, and apple-themed treats from nearby bakeries.
-The heart and soul of Apple Day are supporting the genetic diversity of Apple Orchards not being consumed by monoculture farming.
+The heart and soul of National Apple Day are supporting the genetic diversity of Apple Orchards not being consumed by monoculture farming.

-Another way to celebrate Apple Day is to participate in the Apple Wassail, a traditional form of this ancient practice often performed as part of an Apple Day celebration.
+Another way to celebrate National Apple Day is to participate in the Apple Wassail, a traditional form of this ancient practice often performed as part of an National Apple Day celebration.
 As part of the practice, the bread will be laid on the roots of trees which are then doused with apple cider.
 This practice was said to bless the trees and bring about good harvests.

-Get out there and enjoy Apple Day, and relish the fruits of the season!
+Get out there and enjoy National Apple Day, and relish the fruits of the season!